+3. Timeline Extensions:

-Timeline Extensions: If the SCO finds that exceptional circumstances exist with respect to a particular Complaint, the SCO may, in his or her sole discretion, extend for a reasonable period of time, any of the timelines set forth in these Complaint procedures.
-Any request and extension of a timeline must occur prior to expiration of the timeline and shall be documented in a written order issued by the SCO prior to the expiration of the timeline and mailed to the parties.
-Note: The SCO does not have authority to extend the regulatory statute of limitations of one (1) year described in Section 3 (f), above.
+a.
+If the CDE finds that exceptional circumstances exist with respect to a particular Complaint, the CDE may unilaterally extend any of the timelines described in these procedures for a reasonable period of time.
+Any request for an extension of a timeline must be made before the deadline expires.
+Any extension will be documented in a written order issued by the CDE prior to the expiration of the timeline and provided to the Parties.

-The Complaint investigation may include, but is not limited to: an onsite investigation; request(s) that the complainant or public agency provide additional information; and request(s) to review records in the possession of either party.

-9. Any time after a Complaint is filed and before the Complaint is resolved, the SCO may order a public agency to undertake immediate action in an extraordinary situation when it is imperative to do so in order to protect the rights, health or safety of any student under IDEA as administered by the CDE.

-10. Any time after a Complaint is filed and before the Complaint is resolved, the SCO may, at the request of the complainant and public agency, refer the parties to voluntary mediation and secure a mediator to facilitate the session.
-The mediation session shall take place within a time frame established by the SCO.

-11. The CDE, through the SCO, shall have sixty (60) calendar days from the date of receipt of the properly filed Complaint, to resolve the Complaint.
-The parties may mutually agree to extend the sixty (60) calendar day time limit in order to engage in voluntary mediation.
-Any extension of the Decision due date will be set by the SCO to a date certain as per section 7(c), above.
+b.
+Any time during the Complaint investigation, the Parties may agree to resolve the allegations through mediation or another form of alternative dispute resolution.
+The Parties can request that the CDE assign a mediator at no cost in Complaint Investigations involving alleged violations of the IDEA.
+Upon agreement of the Parties, the CDE may extend the 60-day Complaint Investigation timeline for mediation or other forms of alternative dispute resolution.
+Extensions for alternative dispute resolution, including mediation, will be documented in a written order issued by the CDE.

+c.
+The CDE has 60 calendar days from the date the state complaint is properly filed to issue a final decision, unless this timeline has been extended due to exceptional circumstances or for alternative dispute resolution.
+If the investigatory timeline is extended, the CDE will notify the Parties by written order of the extension and include the specific date the final decision is due.

-Resolution
+E. Resolution

-The SCO shall issue a written Decision which details the findings of fact and conclusions of law unless the issues have been previously resolved.
-Based upon a finding that an IDEA Part B public agency has failed substantially to comply with the IDEA, the SCO will, as part of the resolution of the Complaint, notify the public agency of remedial actions that must be taken in order to come into compliance with applicable law and regulations, (e.g., technical assistance activities; negotiations and corrective actions).
-Additionally, the SCO has authority to award appropriate remedies for the denial of appropriate services including compensatory educational services or monetary reimbursement.
+1. The CDE will issue a written Decision which details the findings of fact, conclusions of law, and the reasons for the final decision, unless the allegations have been previously resolved and/or the Complainant has withdrawn the Complaint.
+If there are findings that the Public Agency has violated the IDEA or ECEA, the CDE will, as part of the resolution of the state complaint, notify the Public Agency of remedial actions that must be completed to bring the Public Agency into compliance with applicable laws and regulations (e.g., technical assistance activities, negotiations and corrective actions).
+The CDE has authority to award appropriate remedies for the denial of services including compensatory educational services or monetary reimbursement.
 The SCO is not authorized to award attorneys' fees.

-13. The Decision of the SCO shall constitute the final action of the CDE and is not subject to appeal.
-Both parties shall be notified of such action by certified or overnight mail, return receipt requested.
+2. The Decision of the CDE is final and is not subject to appeal.
 If either party disagrees with the Decision, their remedy is to file a Due Process Complaint provided that the aggrieved party has the right to file a Due Process Complaint on the issue with which the party disagrees.
-See, 34 CFR § 300.507(a); Analysis of Comments and Changes to the 2006 Part B Regulations, 71 Fed.
+See 34 C.F.R. § 300.507(a); Analysis of Comments and Changes to the 2006 Part B Regulations, 71 Fed.
 Reg.
 46607 (August 14, 2006).

-1 “Administrative Unit” means: a school district meeting standards of size as approved by the State Board of Education, boards of cooperative educational services (BOCES), or the Charter School Institute.

-2 “State-Operated Program” means: Colorado Department of Corrections; Division of Youth Corrections of the Colorado Department of Human Services; Colorado School for the Deaf and Blind; or the Colorado Mental Health Institute at Pueblo.